Kwiatens/FloV3R/README.md

 ## Printed Circuit Boards

 I designed the schematics and PCB's using KiCad 7.0.9 and 8.0.
-They are designed by me, but I took inspiration from [HadesVR](https://github.com/HadesVR/HadesVR).
+They are designed by me, but I took some inspiration from [HadesVR](https://github.com/HadesVR/HadesVR).
 Circuit boards have some SMD components.
 If you are not feeling like soldering them by yourself, you can always buy pre-assembled PCB's.
 Just keep in mind that this is also a good opportunity to learn how to solder them :)